 When issuing an order for alimony, the court shall exclude from its income calculation . . . gross income which the court has already considered for setting a child support order.

-Many Massachusetts judges interpreted the Act’s language as essentially preventing courts from ordering alimony in cases involving parents who earned combined income of less than $250,000, where the Child Support Guidelines suggest that the first $250,000 in combined income should be reserved for calculating child support.
+Since 2011, many Massachusetts judges have interpreted the Act’s language as essentially "excluding" alimony in cases involving parents with combined incomes of less than $250,000, where the Child Support Guidelines were assumed to consume the first $250,000 in combined income of the parties, leaving no income for an alimony order.
 The 2018 Child Support Guidelines, which are presently under review, are notably vague on how and when alimony and child support can be ordered in the same case, stating:

 Chapter 124 of the Acts of 2011, entitled, “An Act Reforming Alimony in the Commonwealth”, amended G. L. c.
 208 and prohibits the use of gross income which the Court has already considered in making a child support order from being used again in determining an alimony order. … Depending upon the circumstances, alimony may be calculated first, and in other circumstances child support may be calculated first.
 Judicial discretion is necessary, and deviations shall be considered.

 In January 2021, we blogged about position papers submitted by three major public advocacy organizations to the 2021 Child Support Task Force.
 The organizations – Jane Does Well, the Massachusetts Council on Family Mediation (MCFM) and Community Legal Aid – each asked the Child Support Task Force to clarify the relationship between alimony and child support in Massachusetts.
 As noted in our blog: